Preschool - Age 0 to 5

 The health visitor will contact the parents of each child and arrange the health check.
 All two year olds attending an early education setting, such as a day nursery, pre–school or child minder, will also have an Early Years Foundation Stage (EYFS) Progress check.
 Your child’s key person (in the setting) will meet with you to discuss your child’s development and you will plan together how to help and support your child.
 If additional advice or support is needed this can be sought as early as possible.

-SEN support for parents and carers
+SEND support for parents and carers

 Sutton Information, Advice and Support Service (SIASS) provides information and advice to parents of children with SEN regarding their child’s education.
 Previously known as Sutton Parent Partnership Service.